 There are processes we have to follow to review our decisions.
-This is called doing an internal or an external review.
+This is called doing an internal review.

 If you don’t think our original decision is right, you may be able to ask for an internal review.
 This is where one of our staff, not involved in the original decision, checks if we made the right decision the first time.